Festive Happenings for Your Holiday Getaway

 Asheville is well known for extravagant Christmas celebrations at Biltmore and sweet gingerbread displays at The Omni Grove Park Inn, but the season also offers many holiday events and tours for the whole family.
 Here's just a sampling to get you started:

-Now in it's second season is Winter Lights at The North Carolina Arboretum from mid November through December, enhancing the natural beauty of the gardens, thanks to the talents of a former designer at Walt Disney World®.
+In it's second season is Winter Lights at The North Carolina Arboretum.
+From from mid-November through December, nearly 500,000 LED lights enhance the natural beauty of the gardens, thanks to the talents of a former designer at Walt Disney World®.
 Advance tickets are a must for this one.

 Watch Santa practice for the big night on one of the biggest chimneys in the world.
 On two Saturdays in December, Santa rappels from the top of Chimney Rock at Chimney Rock State Park.
 Meet him and Mrs. Claus, listen to special music and enjoy family activities.